• Skip to main content

 Primary Responsibilities:

-Duties of this job include, but are not limited to…serve as a team member in the screening, and evaluating students to determine Special Education eligibility;
+Duties of this job include, but are not limited to provide…

-For any inquiries or questions regarding the position, please contact Sarah Byrdziak, Management Assistant for Special Education and Student Services, at [email protected] or 763.600.5081.
+For any inquiries or questions regarding the position, please feel free to contact Sarah Byrdziak, Management Assistant for Student Services at: [email protected] or 763-600-5081.

 Welcome to Spring Lake Park Schools!
 We are a vibrant school community serving about 5,800 students from the suburbs of Blaine, Fridley and Spring Lake Park, in the northern Minneapolis-St. Paul metropolitan area.
 Our district purpose — “High expectations, high achievement for all.
 No excuses” – provides our focus to meet the unique and varied needs of each student.